 Adding to this is the high levels of customization available, though it should be noted that there are occasional software issues that might hamper with controller configuration.

 Nevertheless, this joystick is super precise, well-built, has plenty of buttons and a multi-function LCD display, a progressive throttle with resistance adjustment, and can be adjusted for 5 different hand sizes and grasps.

 As a final nail in the (positive) coffin: the price isn’t too egregious.
 It can often be found discounted too, so definitely worth keeping an eye out for.

-Let’s start with the few things we aren’t a fan of for this controller: it has only 17 buttons, certain users have reported issues with yaw pickup.
+Let’s start with the few things we aren’t a fan of with the Thrustmaster T.16000M FCS HOTAS Controller: it has only 17 buttons, certain users have reported issues with yaw pickup.
 That’s it.
 Really.

 The joystick is an absolute pleasure to use.
 It has impeccable weight distribution, is one of the few joysticks that supports four independent axes, sincs with VR with close to no issues, is a fully ambidextrous joystick (excellent for the lefties out there) and uses magnetic sensors for pinpoint precision.
 Moreover, it’s quite cheap!
 It’s slightly more expensive than our budget picks but is so much better.
 Even at this affordable price tag, you can often find it discounted.